 1. Improves Your Coordination and Mental Function

 Backwards treadmill walking or jogging can quickly improve coordination, body awareness, and mental focus.
-We often think of the physical effects of exercise, but when we move our bodies in new ways, it also sharpens our minds.
+We often think of the physical effects of exercise, but when we move our bodies in new ways, it can also sharpen our minds.
 You don’t need to think much to walk normally, but your brain is activated when you turn around and move in the opposite direction.

-Just as your mental focus must increase when walking or running backwards, your body awareness must rise as well.
+Just as your mental focus must increase when walking or running backwards, your body awareness must rise, as well.
 A study published in the Journal of Physical Therapy Science1 assessed a small group of 33 people to examine the real benefits that backward walking had on their balance and gait.
 They found that reverse walking on the treadmill positively affected both, and their natural coordination increased as a result.

 This makes total sense when you think about it.
 Since you can’t see where you’re going when you walk backwards, you must rely more on spatial cues and body awareness than when walking regularly.